mariusztabaszewski/paper-hat-store/readme.md

 I use HTML, CSS and and a little bit of JS.

-I code it from scratch, without any framework.
-(but I use Smooth Scroll plugin)
+I code it from scratch, without any framework (but I use Smooth Scroll plugin).

 During this project I practice with flexbox and mobile first concept.